NickRyden/counter-the-hunt/notes.md

 # Technical notes

 ## Overview
 Originally this project was designed to be launched on a raspberry pi, however due to restraints of the ARM architechture we used a laptop to launch the project.
 The aim is to research and develop a tool that detects surveillance or reconnaisance devices tracking an individual.
+Chances are that even if stalkers or state-backed operatives are using surveillance devices, that a perpetrator entering an area will still have a phone one them.

 ## Dot11Beacons
 Dot11Beacons are beacons given off by 802.11 complient devices which other devices use to determine signal strength, BSSIDs and SSIDs for a connection.